Abuelseaoud/Data-Engineering-Nanodegree/Data Warehouse/README.md

     `$ python3 etl.py`

-6. optional :when you need to delete your cluster run *IAC_shutdown* script .it deletes the cluster and the arn.
+6. optional : when you need to delete your cluster run *IAC_shutdown* script .it deletes the cluster and the arn.

     `$ python3 IAC_shutdown.py`